African Americans in Oklahoma: 1958-present: Civil Rights era and post-segregation period

 During the civil rights movement, activists including Clara Luper led stage-ins to protest segregation, with Luper leading the 1958 sit-in movement in Oklahoma City.
 Desegregation would begin in the 1960s, with the Oklahoma City government banning businesses from discriminating on the basis of race in June 1964, a month before the Civil Rights Act of 1964 was passed.

 The predominantly African-American Deep Deuce neighborhood of Oklahoma City was bulldozed in the 1980s to make way for construction of the I-235.

 Following the end of segregation, Oklahoma City Public School District would remain under court order to institute busing until 1991.
 In 1990, Republican J. C. Watts would be elected to the Oklahoma Corporation Commission, becoming the first African-American to win statewide office.
 In 2013, Republican T. W. Shannon would become the first African-American to serve as Speaker of the Oklahoma House of Representatives.

 Tulsa race massacre recognition efforts

-Beginning in 2002, the Tulsa race massacre (known as the "Tulsa Race Riot") became permitted to be taught in Oklahoma public schools.
+Beginning in 2002, the Tulsa race massacre became permitted to be taught in Oklahoma public schools.
 This marked a shift with the state's approach in past decades, which prohibited its instruction in public schools.

 However, an investigation found that many Oklahoma students graduated without learning of the massacre, even after 2012 state standards required more specific language surrounding the event.
 In 2021, the 1921 Tulsa Race Massacre Centennial Commission was formed.